 Consideration of Submitted Articles

-Military Review will read and consider all submissions regardless of topic.
-Military Review is specifically looking for cutting-edge articles.
-As a result, well-researched, well-written, persuasive articles that espouse a view that differs from conventional or doctrinal views often find a home at Military Review.
+Military Review seriously reviews and considers all submissions regardless of topic.
+However, Military Review places highest priority on publishing “tip of the spear” articles that introduce new concepts or provide fresh perspectives.
+As a result, well-researched, well-written, persuasive articles that espouse a view that differs from orthodox views rejected elsewhere for publication have a good chance of finding a home at Military Review.

-Military Review makes no final commitments to accepting a manuscript until it has been thoroughly reviewed and, if required, revisions made that satisfy Military Review concerns or that conform to Military Review publication conventions.
+All unsolicited manuscripts received at Military Review are reviewed “in the blind” by an editorial board that evaluates them without being apprised of who the author is.
+This is necessary to promote objectivity in the evaluation process.
+Military Review makes no final commitments to accepting a manuscript for publication until it has been thoroughly reviewed by an editorial board, and, as required, until revisions are made that satisfy Military Review concerns for accuracy and clarity, or that make the article conform to Military Review editing and publication conventions.

-When a manuscript has multiple authors, one point-of-contact needs to be clearly designated with the initial submission.
-This POC will receive all correspondence from Military Review editors, and will be responsible for conferring with all co-authors about edited versions, revisions, etc., before responding to the editors.
+When a manuscript has multiple authors, one point-of-contact (POC) needs to be clearly designated with the initial submission.
+To avoid confusion that results from multiple authors providing independent modifications of a manuscript to the assigned Military Review editor without consultation among them, the POC will be responsible for resolving with co-authors any issues related to manuscript revision as coordinated with Military Review.

-Original Research or Practical Experience Preferred.
+Preferred original research and insight gleaned from practical experience.
 Military Review prefers two types of articles: those based on original research from primary sources and those stemming from lessons learned via firsthand experience.
+Military Review also specifically seeks articles of a practical nature as opposed to abstract discussions lacking practical insights and concrete application.

-Responsibility for Accuracy and Reliability of Research.
+Responsibility for Accuracy, Reliability of Research, and Originality.
 Authors are responsible for their manuscript’s accuracy and source documentation.
+Plagiarism is regarded as an unforgiveable sin.

 Artwork, Illustrations, and Photographs.
-Photographs are the best way to help tell a story and Military Review's preferred method.
-Original photographs in JPEG format with a resolution of 300 DPI or higher are required and must be accompanied by a cutline or description identifying the date, location, unit or personnel and description of the action.
+Art is a powerful means of helping to tell the story of an article.
+Authors wanting to submit original photographs need to do so in JPEG format with a resolution of 300 DPI or higher.
+Submitted photos must be accompanied by a cutline (citation) identifying the date, location, unit or personnel and description of the action, and specifying who took the photo.
+The usual length of such supporting cutlines is between 25 and 50 words.

-Copyright sensitivities and the proliferation of the methods used to disseminate art, illustrations, and photographs without proper attribution require Military Review to insist that the origin of any art, illustrations, or photographs be identified.
+Copyright sensitivities with regard to submitted art, illustrations, and photographs require Military Review to insist that the origin of any art, illustrations, or photographs be identified.
 If artwork is copyrighted, the author must obtain copyright approvals and submit them to Military Review along with proposed manuscripts.
-As a general policy, Military Review will not use artwork it cannot attribute.
+As a general policy, Military Review will not use artwork or photo images it cannot attribute.

 Article Formatting.
 Manuscripts should conform to the formatting as found in this manuscript sample.
-Authors should ensure there are no embedded macros in the document.
+Authors should ensure there are no embedded macros in the document and no footnotes.
+Manuscripts that are submitted with macros, especially footnote or endnote macros, will be returned to the author to have them removed before resubmitting.
 The default settings in Microsoft Word are suitable.
 During the editing process, an author may be asked to use the “track changes” feature in Microsoft Word.
 A tutorial about this feature can be downloaded here.

 Length of Manuscripts.
-The preferred length for feature articles is 2,000 to 3,000 words, or 10 to 15 typed, double-spaced pages.
-Manuscript length for “Insights” articles is 1,400 to 2,000 words, or 7 to 10 typed, double-spaced pages.
+The preferred length for feature articles is 3,500 to 5,000 words, or 15 to 25 typed, double-spaced pages.
+Military Review reserves the right to edit submitted manuscripts to conform to overall space requirements.
 Military Review will adjust article lengths based on available space in a given issue.

-Military Review reserves the right to edit submitted manuscripts to conform to overall space requirements.
+Automatic endnote feature.
 Authors should not use the automatic endnote feature of Microsoft Word, or any separate automatic endnote program, in the submitted manuscript.
 (This feature in Microsoft Word displays the endnote information when the cursor floats above the superscript endnote number.)
 The automatic formatting is not compatible with Military Review’s editing process or the graphic design software.
 Instead, authors should manually format the endnote numbers within the text in superscript, and then list the endnotes at the end of the manuscript.
-The endnotes should not be in the footer of the document.
 To assist in the editing process, authors should highlight in yellow the superscripted endnotes within the text.
-Manuscripts that have the automatic formatting will be returned to the author for correction.
+Manuscripts that use the automatic formatting for endnotes will be returned to the author without action.
 For a sample manuscript showing the correct format for endnotes, click here.

 Biographical Sketch.
 Authors must enclose a brief personal biography.
-Include significant positions or assignments and civilian and military education that establish credibility with the subject.
+Such biographies might include significant positions or assignments; notes on civilian and military education together with degrees attained; and brief allusions to other qualifications that establish the credibility of the author with regard to the subject discussed in the article.
 Authors can find examples of biographies in recent editions of Military Review, or see the biography at the end of this sample manuscript.

 Security Review of Manuscript Submissions